lab1092/blender-manual_ja/manual/game_engine/logic/sensors/near.rst

    Near sensor

-A :guilabel:`Near` sensor detects objects that move to within a specific distance of themselves.
-It can filter objects with properties, like the :guilabel:`Collision` sensor.
+A *Near* sensor detects objects that move to within a specific distance of themselves.
+It can filter objects with properties, like the *Collision* sensor.

 See :doc:`Sensor Common Options </game_engine/logic/sensors/common_options>` for common options.